|Executive Chair – Hattie Stacey

 |Deputy Director for Policy – James Burn

 |Director for Conference – Yen Jean Wee

-Yen Jean is a second-year law student from Singapore, with a particular interest in social policy, the interaction between politics and the protection of human rights, and the shaping of cultural identity.
+Yen Jean is a third-year law student from Singapore, with a particular interest in social policy, the interaction between politics and the protection of human rights, and the shaping of cultural identity.
 She was previously involved with TWS as an Editor, and worked on policy papers on gender discrimination in the workplace and the impact of Brexit on human rights in the UK.
 In her second year, she also helped to organise the TEDxCambridgeUniversity Conference 2017.
 As the Director for Conference for 2017/18, she hopes to make this year’s TWS Conference an even more engaging and enriching experience for all involved, and strongly believes that the combination of empathy and constructive dialogue has the potential to redefine our socio-political landscape.
 In her free time, she can be found enthusing about her newly acquired coffee press and making the same five varieties of cheesy pasta.

 |Deputy Director for Conference – Chet Johal